Chart Color Schemes

 Population

-As of November 2025, the estimated population of Kangaroo Flat (Vic.) is around 11,419.
-This figure reflects an increase of 91 people since the 2021 Census, which reported a population of 11,328.
-The change is inferred from AreaSearch's estimation of the resident population at 11,237 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 37 validated new addresses since the Census date.
-This results in a population density ratio of 629 persons per square kilometer.
-Overseas migration was the primary driver of population growth during recent periods.
+As of Nov 2025, the population of Kangaroo Flat (Vic.) statistical area (Lv2) is estimated at around 12,053 people.
+This reflects an increase of 725 people since the 2021 Census, which reported a population of 11,328 people.
+The change was inferred from AreaSearch's estimate of the resident population as 11,397 following examination of the latest ERP data release by the ABS (June 2024), and an additional 37 validated new addresses since the Census date.
+This level of population equates to a density ratio of 664 persons per square kilometer.
+Kangaroo Flat's growth rate of 6.4% since the census positions it within 1.5 percentage points of its SA4 region (7.9%), demonstrating competitive growth fundamentals.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and utilising VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels for areas not covered by ABS data.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to these projections, Kangaroo Flat (Vic.) is expected to expand by 2,880 persons to 2041, reflecting an increase of 26.4% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the Kangaroo Flat (Vic.)
+(SA2) is forecasted to expand by 2,868 persons based on aggregated SA2-level projections, reflecting a total increase of 19.6% over the 17 years.

 Frequently Asked Questions - Population